 A kidney stone is a hard mass developed from crystals that separate from the urine and build upon the kidney’s inner surfaces.
 Naturally, urine contains chemicals that prevent the crystals from forming.
 These inhibitors do not seem to work for everyone.
 However, some people develop stones.
 If the crystals remain tiny enough, they will travel through the urinary tract and pass out of the body in the urine without being noticed.

 Kidney stones may contain various combinations of chemicals.
 The most common type of stone contains calcium in combination with either oxalate or phosphate.
-These chemicals are part of a person’s regular diet and make up important parts of the body, such as bones and muscles.
+These chemicals are part of a regular diet and make up important body parts, such as bones and muscles.

 Anti-Candida Mini Detox – three colonics with bicarbonate of soda

-An intensive course of three colon cleanses with bicarbonate of soda taken over one week to kick start a detox cleansing regime.
+An intensive course of three cleansing colonics with bicarbonate of soda taken over one week to kick start a detox cleansing regime.
 Includes initial consultation.
 Best offer of closed system colonic hydrotherapy in London.

 Excess weight and insulin insensitivity both lead to increased urinary excretion of calcium.